aprescott/serif/README.md

 ## Linking to archive pages

-To link to archive pages, there is a `site.archives` template variable available in all pages.
-The structure of `site.archives` is a nested map starting at years:
+To link to archive pages, there is a `site.archive` template variable available in all pages.
+The structure of `site.archive` is a nested map starting at years:

 ```
 {